mobxjs/mobx-state-tree/docs/middleware.md

 [SandBox example](https://codesandbox.io/s/mQrqy8j73)

-Middleware can be attached by using `addMiddleware(node, handler: (call, next(call) => void) => void)`
+Middleware can be attached by using `addMiddleware(node, handler: (call, next(call) => void, abort(value: any) => any) => void)`

 It is allowed to attach multiple middlewares.
 The order in which middleware is invoked is inside-out: local middleware is invoked before parent middleware.
 On the same object, earlier attached middleware is run before later attached middleware.

-A middleware handler receives two arguments: 1. the description of the the call, 2: a function to invoke the next middleware in the chain.
+A middleware handler receives three arguments: 1. the description of the the call, 2: a function to invoke the next middleware in the chain.
+3: a function to abort the middleware queue and return a value.
-If `next(call)` is not invoked by your middleware, the action will be aborted and not actually executed.
+You must either call `next(call)` or `abort(value)` within a middleware.
+If none is invoked an error will be thrown.
 Before passing the call to the next middleware using `next`, feel free to (clone and) modify the call arguments.
 Other properties should not be modified

 A call description looks like: